jcusick13/marchi-albert/README.md

 # marchi-albert

-Code and exercises for Analyzing Baseball Data with R
+Code and exercises for Analyzing Baseball Data with R, Marchi and Albert (2013)

+Currently in progress